eeshvardasikcm/insight-for-good-platform-adk/data/Demo-Data-Strategy.md

 ## Analogous Simulation & Data Versioning

-The development process being done by Eeshvar Das will leverage an **analogous simulation** that models the construction and operation of a community garden.
+Our development process will leverage an **analogous simulation** that models the construction and operation of a community garden.
 This simulation isn't just a separate tool; it's intricately linked to the Insights for Good Platform's development, acting as a dynamic source for our demo data.

 This approach offers several key benefits: